 Andaman and Nicobar Islands

-The Andaman and Nicobar Islands are located in the east of continental India closer to Southeast Asia on the border of the Andaman Sea and the Bay of Bengal.
+The Andaman and Nicobar Islands are located in the east of mainland India closer to Southeast Asia on the border of the Andaman Sea and the Bay of Bengal.
 There are about 600 islands in total, of which only 38 are inhabited.
 The total area of the islands is just over 8 thousand kilometers.

 Andaman and Nicobar Islands

-Primeval nature
+Pristine nature

 Andaman and Nicobar Islands